nexmo-se/video-api-aws-moderation/README.md

 #### Client

 The client application is deployed on a S3 bucket and served by a CloudFront distribution.
-So you would need to create
+Once you have created the S3 Bucket and link it to the Cloudfront distribution, you can build the frontend app running `npm run build` on the `src/client` folder.